MicrosoftDocs/azure-devops-docs/docs/organizations/projects/create-project.md

 ::: moniker range="azure-devops"

 > [!IMPORTANT]
-> To create a Public project, or to make a private project public, see [Create a public project in your organization](../public/create-public-project.md) or [Change the project visibility, public or private](../public/make-project-public.md).
+> To create a public project, or to make a private project public, see [Create a public project in your organization](../public/create-public-project.md) or [Change the project visibility, public or private](../public/make-project-public.md).
 Additional policy settings must be enabled to work with public projects.

 ::: moniker-end